jobrogi/GhillieStudios/Docs/AutoSnapEditor/AutoSnapEditor---Docs.md

 # AutoSnapEditor Plugin

 AutoSnapEditor is a lightweight Unreal Engine 5 plugin that enhances your level design workflow with hotkey-based snapping controls.
 It allows precise modular asset placement while dragging actors in the editor without touching Unreal’s built-in grid snapping.
+This plugin is meant to make it easier for you to snap objects via hotkey controls.
+It is a pure editor plugin and is meant to

 <div style="margin-top: 2rem;"></div>